 Stretching can reduce muscle stiffness and improve the flexibility of the body parts involved during your work.
 Ultimately, this can take the stress away from muscles and joints, resulting in less discomfort, pain and even injury.

 Taking time out of your busy work schedule for desk stretches can help avoid visits to a medical professional for pain and injury.
 If you do need medical care for desk injuries, we’re here to help.
-Visit our website to find a GoHealth Urgent Care center near you.
+Visit our website to find an urgent care center near you.

 Written by Sarah Thebarge, Physician Assistant